Iván Duque Márquez

 He is the author of several books: IndignAcción, ideas para el futuro de Colombia (“IndignAcción: ideas for the Colombia of the future”); Pecados Monetarios (“Monetary Sins”); Maquiavelo en Colombia (“Machiavelli in Colombia”); Efecto Naranja (“Orange Effect”); El Futuro Está en el Centro (“The Future Lies in the Center”) ; Arqueología de mi Padre (“Archeology of My Father”); and, coauthored with Felipe Buitrago the book Economía Naranaja (“Orange Economy”).

-Iván Duque, in addition to his legislative activity, has distinguished himself in several areas of the country’s political current affairs.
-He was the one who drafted, presented and defended the lawsuit against the Legislative Act for Peace, before the Constitutional Court, which limited the fast track and allowed the Congress to make changes in the implementation of the agreements with the Farc.
-In 2016 he was chosen as one of the most outstanding leaders in the country by the Semana magazine and the Colombia Líder Foundation, and during his three years as a congressman he was elected as the best Senator by his own colleagues and by several local organizations that stand out and measure the work of Colombian legislators.
+Ivan Duque, besides his legislative activity, has stood out in several of the country’s political developments.
+He drafted, submitted, and defended the suit against the Legislative Act for Peace, before the Constitutional Court, that limited the fast track and allowed Congress to make changes to the implementation of the peace agreements with the FARC.
+In 2016 the Semana magazine and the Fundación Colombia Líder (“Colombia Leader Foundation”) elected him as one of the most outstanding leaders of the country and during his three years as congressman he was elected best Senator by his peers and by several local organizations that spotlight and measure the work of Colombian legislators.

-On June 17, 2018, Iván Duque was elected President of Colombia for the constitutional period 2018-2022, with 10’398.689 votes, with a government program based on Legality, Entrepreneurship and Equity
+On June 17, 2018, Ivan Duque was elected President of Colombia for the 2018-2022 constitutional term with 10,339,689 votes and a government program based on Legality, Entrepreneurship, and Equality.